awsdocs/aws-doc-sdk-examples/resources/cdk/javascript_example_code_polly_aws_service/README.md

 Use the template files in this folder to create the unique source code and the associated AWS CloudFormation template file for a AWS CDK app.

-Currently, the AWS CloudFormation template file generated using these files creates a stack to provision resources for the [Polly Examples](https://docs.aws.amazon.com/cdk/latest/guide/polly-example-synthesize-to-s3.html) tutorial in the *AWS SDK for JavaScript Developer guide*, including:
+The AWS CloudFormation template file generated using this app creates a stack to provision resources for the [Polly Examples](https://docs.aws.amazon.com/cdk/latest/guide/polly-example-synthesize-to-s3.html) tutorial in the *AWS SDK for JavaScript Developer guide*, including:
-- An Amazon IAM unauthenticated role with full access to Amazon Polly.
+- An AWS Identity and Access Management (AWS IAM) unauthenticated role with full access to Amazon Polly.
 - An Amazon Cognito identity pool with the Amazon IAM unauthenticated role to it.

 ## Prerequisites